Sixth Form Experience Curriculum Personal Development Student Support and Guidance Our Policies Summer challenge

 All students are entitled to apply to The Bicester School Sixth Form provided they are 16 or 17 years of age when they join Year 12.
 All applicants will be invited to attend an interview with a member of the Sixth Form team and will be considered for a place in the Sixth Form.

 Students from other schools are set the same entry requirements as students from The Bicester School, with equal priority given to both.
-Where the Sixth Form is oversubscribed, priority will be given to looked after and previously looked after children, as long as they meet the academic entry requirements.
+Where the Sixth Form is oversubscribed, priority will be given to looked after and previously looked after children, if they meet the academic entry requirements.

-All prospective Sixth Form students can apply to the Sixth Form following our Open Evening (held in November or December) for entry the following September.
+All prospective Sixth Form students can apply to the Sixth Form following our Open Evening for entry the following September.
 Application Forms must be returned by the end of January and are followed up by interviews in February and March.
-Formal offers will be made by letter during the Easter holidays and admission to the Sixth Form will be confirmed following GCSE results in August.
+Formal offers will be made by letter after the Easter holidays and admission to the Sixth Form will be confirmed following GCSE results in August.

 We offer an academic Level 3 curriculum that is focused on helping students access higher education (including both apprenticeships and university).
 This means that we are not able to admit students into the Sixth Form unless they have met our academic entry criteria.
 However, contextual offers may be made in extreme circumstances.